CVA offers a variety of learning materials to meet the unique academic needs of individual students and families.

 "Saxon Math Homeschool is the nation’s most comprehensive and most thoroughly researched homeschool math program, with more than 30 years of proven success.
 Saxon Math for Grades K–12 is based on the teaching principles of incremental development, continual practice and review, and cumulative assessment.
 K–3 uses manipulatives to teach basic concepts, plus geometry, patterns, and time.
 [Grades 4-8 and Algebra I] . . . texts prepare students for college . . ."

-6th - 8th grade students can participate in all online courses, all text-based curriculum, or a mixture of the two.
-Calvert, CVA custom, and Moving Beyond the Page, as previously outlined, are all available for middle school students.
-(See Grades 9-12 for more information on online courses.)
-Middle school students are strongly encouraged to participate in at least one online course during middle school so that better informed decisions can be made regarding a student's readiness to participate in the all online course format of CVA high school.
+6th - 8th grade students can participate in all online courses, all text-based curriculum, or a mixture of the two as described in the course catalog.
+Middle school students are strongly encouraged to participate in at least one online course during middle school so that better-informed decisions can be made regarding a student's readiness to participate in the all online course format of CVA high school.

 CVA high school is committed to developing students who are well-prepared for the challenges and opportunities of college and careers.
 CVA high school students complete all online courses that help them learn time management skills, critical thinking skills, creativity, and the discipline to be self-guided learners - critical aptitudes for a successful future.

-CVA draws from a number of high-quality vetted online curriculum providers to meet course learning objectives, basic graduation requirements, as well as college entrance requirements.
+CVA uses high-quality vetted online curriculum providers to meet course learning objectives, basic graduation requirements, as well as college entrance requirements.
 State-Certified teachers facilitate the courses.
 CVA uses Buzz powered by Agilix for the Learning Management System (LMS).
 Although the navigation within the LMS remains the same, each course is unique according to content and structure.

 In most cases, classes are not live so students have the flexibility to plan their own daily schedules as long as they stay on track with the assignment schedule or their personalized pace approved by the certified teacher.
 Discussion Based Assessments (DBA's) take place in direct communication with CVA teachers on a regular basis to help maintain academic integrity and to help teachers evaluate student progress.
 Student-to-student collaboration opportunities are also integrated into each course.